boopathi/appmanifest/README.md

 + [ ] link associativity with manifest & contains at least `name` and a suitable icon
 + [ ] Served over HTTPS
 + [ ] CSP

+\* The unchecked ones are not yet implemented

 Note: There are a few others that cannot be checked with this tool.
 Feel free to visit the link mentioned above to help making your manifests better and give the browser possible installability signals.